First impressions count.

 As you can see, several of those examples actually include the word “welcome”.

-And they all include either the brand name, the name of a specific product or piece of content or both.
+They all include either the brand name, the name of a specific product or piece of content, or both.

-Pro tip: Struggling for subject line ideas?
+Pro tip: Struggling with subject line ideas?
 Take our free, AI-powered email subject line generator for a spin!
+This page also includes a ton of email templates you can use for your subject lines to increase open rates.

 3. The subscriber’s name